chriswebb09/chriswebb09.github.io/_posts/2017-04-06-building-with-python-requests.md

         return urls
 {% endhighlight %}

 This method takes in self as a parameter as well.
-We set our variable r to the results of a HTTP GET request to the url we specified initially.
-Using re.findall we look through r.text for text that match url patterns.
+We set our variable r to the results of a HTTP GET request to the url we specified initially.Using re.findall we look through r.text for text that match url patterns.
 These are stored in our urls variable and returned at the end of the method.

 ### Python re Module

 The Python re module is provided in the Python standard library and gives the language Perl-like regular expression patterns.
-Regular expressions are a way of specifying certain patterns within strings.
+Regular expressions are a way ofspecifying certain patterns within strings.

 Wikipedia entry for Regular Expressions:
 _A regular expression, regex or regexp[1] (sometimes called a rational expression) is, in theoretical computer science and formal language theory, a sequence of characters that define a search pattern.